mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 by the capital at Khizuun.
 The Khizuuni see themselves as the rock upon which the Lishun sector breaks and Core begins.
-To be a world of the Core is to be an extension of Capital as far as the Khizuuni are concerned and they believe that Lishunians must be ‘cleansed’ before entering the hallowed worlds of the Core.
-Entering at Khizuun – which many Travellers do because of its rich markets and convenient location – foreign starships are reminded that they are no longer in ‘the provinces’ but have entered the proverbial gatehouse of the Emperor.
+To be a world of the Core is to be an extension of [[Capital]] as far as the Khizuuni are concerned and they believe that Lishunians must be 'cleansed' before entering the hallowed worlds of the Core.
+Entering at Khizuun – which many Travellers do because of its rich markets and convenient location – foreign starships are reminded that they are no longer in 'the provinces' but have entered the proverbial gatehouse of the Emperor.
-Khizuun’s intrusive planetary navy, whose uniform is intentionally similar to that of the Imperial Navy, attempts to inspect every single ship that enters the realm, despite the impossibility of actually doing
+Khizuun's intrusive planetary navy, whose uniform is intentionally similar to that of the Imperial Navy, attempts to inspect every single ship that enters the realm, despite the impossibility of actually doing